Tattvachintamani: Author of Tattvachintāmaṇi

 Gangesa Upadhyaya, also known as Gangesvara Upadhyaya, a Maithila Brahmin, who flourished during the 12th century CE, is the author of Tattvacintāmaṇi.
 Gangesa was a native of Mithila, was born in a village named Chadana and lived his later life in a village named Karion on the banks of the river Kamala, twelve miles south-east of Darbhanga.
 There is a legend to the effect that Gangesa was completely illiterate while he was young and propitiated the goddess Kali on the cremation ground adjacent to his uncle's house, and acquired from her, as a boon, deep erudition in the science of Logic.
 He belonged to Kashyapa-gotra.
 It is believed that he had several wives, three sons and a daughter.
 One of his sons was Vardhamana Upadhyaya who was also a pupil of Gangesa.
 Varadhamana himself became a great scholar of nyaya and composed a commentary on Tattvacintāmaṇi named Tattvachintāmaṇi-prakasa and also several other works.

 Outline of contents

 Large sections of the treatise have not yet been translated into English or any other Indian languages.
-Broadly, Tattva-Chintāmaṇi is divided into four books dealing respectively with perception (pratyaksha), inference (anumāna), comparison (upamāna) and verbal testimony (sabda).
+Broadly, Tattva-Chintāmaṇi is divided into four books dealing respectively with perception (pratyakṣha), inference (anumāna), comparison (upamāna) and verbal testimony (śabda).
 According to Nyaya doctrines, these are the four means for deriving valid knowledge.
 The following references provide sources where one can find detailed accounts of the contents of Tattva-Chintāmaṇi.

+Gangesa begins with a benedictory verse for Shiva.